OSHA, South Dakota pork plant settle coronavirus complaint - NewsBreak

 The president of the local United Food and Commercial Workers union, B.J.
 Motley, derided the settlement and $13,500 fine as a “slap on the wrist for Smithfield and a deeply troubling betrayal of the men and women who have already sacrificed so much in this pandemic.”

 Employees at the plant have said Smithfield did not do enough last year to prevent infections in the plant, where workers labored elbow-to-elbow as they processed nearly 5% of the country’s pork.
 The union at the plant has said that it had been attempting to negotiate for more coronavirus protections leading up to the outbreak.
-After cases kept accumulating, Smithfield shuttered its plant for nearly three weeks.
+After cases kept accumulating, .

 Smithfield has agreed to work with third-party experts to develop a new plan to prevent diseases from spreading in plants, which will include an assessment of medical safety measures from meatpacking plants’ administration on down to personal protective equipment for workers on butchering lines.